larsnerger/offline_nemo-pdaf/README.md

 Note, that the major execution time in the actual assimilation step inside `PDAFomi_assimilate_local` (in assimilation_pdaf_offline.F90) shifts from the call-back routine `init_dim_obs_pdafomi` (in callback_obs_pdafomi.F90) for a single MPI task to operations inside the PDAF library for a larger number of MPI tasks.
 The execution time for the initialization in PDAF_init, and here in particular the time tine `init_ens_pdaf` should be of less concern.
 (In the case that PDAF is directly coupling into a model, this would only be executed once at the very beginning of a data assimilation sequence).
 The major candidate for porting should be the calculations inside the analysis step (listed under `LESTKF analysis` in the timing output).

+## Options for runnig PDAF_offline

+The run is controlled by the namelist files `namelist_cfg.pdaf` and `pdaf_offline.nml`.
+The first file is identical to what one would use for the case that PDAF is directly couplined into the numericla model NEMO, while the second contains the particular settings for the offline coupled mode.

+- The ensemble size is set in the namelist `ensemble_nml` in `namelist_cfg.nml`.
+- In `pdaf_offline.nml` the value of `use_wet_state`changes the compression of the model fiedl arrays into the state vector.
+For use_wet_state=2 only wet grid points of the ocean model are included, while for use_wet_state=0 all points are included.
+The latter choice can be used to simulate a case that uses significantly more memory (the test case needs then about 160 GB of RAM).